Battle of Shusha (1992): Order of battle

-Before the offensive against the Shusha citadel was launched, Ter-Tadevosyan's forces launched an artillery barrage from several directions for several weeks in order to "soften up" the town's defenses.
-Since late February, the Azerbaijani military had been reinforcing Shusha's ridge and ammunition, and had been shuttling in helicopters in order to evacuate the town's civilian population.
-The attack was to start on May 4, but for various reasons (lack of ammunition, adverse weather conditions, etc.) it was delayed.
-By May 8, Armenian forces had amassed a force of nearly 1,000 fighters to storm Shusha.
+Prior to the assault, Ter-Tadevosyan's forces opened up with an artillery bombardment from several directions, softening up the town's defenses.
+Since late February, the Azerbaijani military had been reinforcing Shusha and ammunition, and had been shuttling in helicopters to evacuate the town's civilian population.
+The attack was to start on 4 May, but for a number of reasons (lack of ammunition, adverse weather conditions, etc.) it was delayed.
+On 8 May, Armenian forces had amassed a force of nearly 1,000 fighters to begin the assault.